KKasbarian/kkasbarian.github.io/README.md

 3.6: Converted CSS code to SCSS for easier use in the future.

+4.0 A relatively **Big** update, changed a lot of minor things, removed the contact form and added a custom one.
+Updated some sections of the websites, changed texts, removed credits page, added work experience in the about section and more...

 ## Feedback:

 If you encounter any bugs or want to give a feedback, request a project, I'll be glad if you reach out to me from my site or on my Socials.